 Q: What is the Ag Water Network?

-- Provide clear, contextual and actionable information to ag water right holders about water rights, and related challenges and opportunities.
+- Provide clear, contextual and actionable information to ag water right holders about water rights, and water-related challenges and opportunities.

 - Assist in implementing projects involving ag water rights that will fill knowledge gaps related to water leasing arrangements.